bazel-contrib/rules_nodejs/docs/install.md

 )
 ```

-As of Bazel 0.26 this feature is still experimental, so also add this line to the `.bazelrc` to opt-in:
+With an old version of Bazel, this feature is still experimental, so also add this line to the `.bazelrc` to opt-in:

 ```
 common --experimental_allow_incremental_repository_updates
 ```

+As of Bazel 1.0.0, the the flag above is not needed.

 #### yarn_install vs. npm_install